E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 transport input telnet
 ```

-Allows only Telnet.
+allows only Telnet.

 ```text
 transport input ssh
 ```

-Allows only SSH.
+allows only SSH.

 ```text
 transport input telnet ssh
 ```

-Allows both.
+allows both.

 No explicit `transport input` command was configured at this point.
 On the Packet Tracer devices used in this lab, Telnet was already accepted by the existing VTY transport settings.